csoroz/CIPs/CIP-1694/README.md

 An **anchor** is a pair of:

 * a URL to a JSON payload of metadata
-* a hash of the contents of this metadata URL
+* a hash of the contents of the metadata URL

 The structure and format of this metadata is deliberately left open in this CIP.
 The on-chain rules will not check either the URL or the hash.